jonc/osboids/README.md

 Of course if distance is less than separation then the birds will never flock.
 The other way around and they will always eventually form one or more flocks.

+Security:

+By default anyone can send commands to the module from within a script or via the in-world chat on the 'BirdsChatChannel' channel.
+You should use a high negative value for channel if you want to allow script access, but not in-world chat.
+Further you can restrict which users are allowed to control the module using the 'BirdsAllowedControllers' setting.
+This is a comma separated list of user UUIDs, but it may also contain one of the pre-defined constants ESTATE_OWNER (evaluates to the UUID of the estate owner) and ESTATE_MANAGER
+(evaluates to a list of estate manager UUIDS).

 Bird prims: